 8. Wefted locks: sewn down or crocheted into a cap

 Now, if you have understood the method to use weft, whether turning it into a cap with a crochet hook and yarn or sewing it down, whichever you decide, then most likely you will end up coming to the conclusion that you want to create a weft by yourself using raw fibre.

 This is truly a world of wonder because you can select any kind of locks, turn them into a weft by sewing them into long strips, and then attach via your preferred method.

 Such an extremely natural hairstyle requires very considerate care and shouldn't be handled extensively.
 Because the fiber you are using is untreated, it will felt if handled extensively.

 It really depends on the type of locks you use.
 I have used Teeswater, Wensleydale, Mohair and Suri Alpaca.
 The alpaca is my least favourite, and the Wensleydale locks my most favourite, but the dolls are always requesting Suri Alpaca, of course!.

 If you want to check out the way I turn Suri Alpaca locks into a weft, please see this tutorial:

-For resources on animal fibre locks, I would highly recommend to do a search on Etsy by the type you are looking for, i.e. "Wensleydale locks" and you will be rewarded with tons of store fronts where fiber folk share their wares with you.
+For resources on animal fibre locks, I would highly recommend doing a search on Etsy by the type you are looking for, i.e. "Wensleydale locks" and you will be rewarded with tons of storefronts where fibre folk share their wares with you.

 For other reputable suppliers please visit: